 Complete Step by Step guide with examples and Attorney commentary.

-It seems that despite USCIS’s best effort form N-400 keeps getting longer, more expensive and more complicated.
-Accuracy and completeness of USCIS Form N-400 are critical for a smooth approval process.
+It seems that despite USCIS’s best efforts form N-400 keeps getting longer, more expensive and more complicated.
+It went up from a 10-page form to 21 pages.
+Click here to download the latest version of the N-400 form.
+With the average processing times and backlog substantially increasing, accuracy and completeness of USCIS Form N-400 are critical for a smooth approval process.
 Most of the questions on the form are very straightforward and self-explanatory, but some questions require careful attention.
 It is important to provide truthful answers on form N-400 to avoid any legal penalties or even facing deportation for egregious false statement or misrepresentations.
 In addition to truthfulness, consistency with all previously filed immigration forms is extremely important.

 In the following pages, you will find images of various sections followed by explanations and step by step instructions for all the questions.